michaelgilmore/52-Solitaire/README.md

 ## Release Notes

+# v1.7 2/1/2025
+- Add ability to save game and replay it later.
+- Fixed won count bug.

 # v1.6 1/29/2025
 - Move You Win message to a popup so it doesn't push the quote off the screen.
 - Move quotes to a cloud API so they can be changed after release.